Appleton Roebuck: Geography

 The village is located in the vale of a rivulet called The Fleet.
 The East Coast Main Railway Line passes just to the west of the village and the A64 is 2 mi to the north-west.
 The nearest settlements are Colton, 2 mi to the north, Bolton Percy, 2 mi to the south-west, Acaster Selby, 1.5 mi to the south-east and Acaster Malbis, 3.5 mi to the north-east.

 Transport

-Harrogate Coach Travel operate the only public bus service that serves the village as part of the York Foss Islands to Colton route.
+York Pullman operate the only public bus service that serves the village, the number 21, as part of the York Piccadilly to Colton route.
+It subsidised by the City of York council, as well as North Yorkshire Council.

 Education

 The school was built in 1817 and an Infant school was added in 1841.
-As of 2010, primary education is provided by North Yorkshire County Council at Appleton Roebuck Primary School.
+As of 2010, primary education is provided by North Yorkshire Council at Appleton Roebuck Primary School.
 The school is in the catchment area of Tadcaster Grammar School, a co-educational Comprehensive School, for their secondary education.

 Religious sites

 The Wesleyans built a Methodist chapel in the village in 1818.
-All Saints church was built in 1868, by J.B. & W. Atkinson.
+All Saints' Church, Appleton Roebuck was built in 1868, by J. B. and W. Atkinson.